 This, too, is a dissatisfaction that you want to avoid.

-So make sure you answer your reader’s second, possibly unspoken, question: “What’s the point?
+Make sure you answer your reader’s second, possibly unspoken, question: “What’s the point?
 What did we learn?
 Why did this all happen?”

 And you answer that by resolving, or at least settling, the inner conflict that the protagonist struggles with throughout your story.